 Our Christmases were still so special even after we left the farm in l953.
 We stayed the same at the holidays with children even now.

 My Grandpa Bonine died in 1935.
-He was Doctor James Gordan Bonine.
+He was Doctor James Gordon Bonine.
 I never knew him because I was born 1934.
-I do know he was a doctor in private practice as a Dentist.
+I do know he was a doctor in private practice.
 He had his own office in his home in Cassopolis, Michigan.
 (Grandma B. told me) He inherited the Elk Park from Issac A. Bonine, his father.
 It had pretty much sat vacant for around 35 – 40 yrs.
 Grandpa gave the farm to my Dad, Gordon Elwood Bonine, when he was 34 yrs old.
 He had graduated from Michigan State College.
 He was newly married to Ruth Lucille Morse.
 She was 30 yrs old.
 Grandpa gave them $40 a month to survive on.
 (It is a good thing merchandise was cheap then) At least food was.
 I’m sure the first thing mom did was start a garden for vegetables.

 Dad had my grandma and her sister move to the farm.
 They sold the Bonine house in Cassopolis where grandpa had his private practice.
 It became the Portor House across from the school Grandma Bonine's sister was Dora Irez Gage.
 She was my great aunt.
 Aunt Dolly was four foot eight inches tall, very energetic and loved by all children.
 She lived until she was 98 yrs. old.
 She went to work for dad as a bookkeeper.
 He had an office in the west end of the filling station across from the main house.
 She did all the books on the farm and on the filling station.